 – Remember my words, Elia: this ship will bring us great trouble.

-Though Hippolyta was not happy, the other Amazons took my trophy as amazing luck.
+Though Hippolyta was not happy, the other Amazons took my trophy as an amazing luck.
 A magnificent feast was organized in Temiskira at once; wine was flowing and half-naked amazons were dancing in the torchlight late into the night.
 I lost count of how many times famous huntresses raised their cups in my honor and shouted my name.
 I felt as a new queen.
 It seemed that everyone forgot about Hippolyta.
 By morning I went to sleep, exhausted from all the drinking and dancing.

 – Dragon’s gills, how could you be so cock-sure and careless! — Baldassar exclaimed. — A sky ship is too dangerous a trophy.
 Draggaris elves would never let anyone take over their ship unpunished, especially if its holds are filled to the brim with jannat.